TrivadisPF/trivadis-technology-radar/README.md

-# AOE Technology Radar
+# Trivadis Technology Radar

+This radar has been created based on the great work of [AOE Technologies](https://github.com/TrivadisPF/aoe_technology_radar).

-A static site generator for AOE Technology Radar
+A static site generator for Trivadis Technology Radar

 ## Usage for your own radar?
 The generator is free to use under Open Source License - in fact there are already some other Radars published based on our Radar and there are also Contributions back.